 (John Dewey, 1938)

-All of these points mentioned above are why we set out to create this introductory guide to software supply chain governance.
-What follows is a look at where this came from, why it’s only getting more complicated, and what that means for the world beyond software.
+The lack of understanding mentioned above is why we set out to create this introductory guide to software supply chain governance.
+What follows is a look at where this came from, why management is difficult, and what that means for the world beyond software.
 We also look at some of the tools and policies you should be employing to protect your company/development environment/software project, etc.

 Before we move on, we also want to note that this will be a living document.
 As we’ve already said, software supply chains are complex.
 We know we’ve only scratched the surface on what makes up the software supply chain.
 And while we think it’s already the most comprehensive overview, we know we’ve missed a lot.
 We want it to be a truly definitive guide to software supply chain management — and that’s going to take time to get it right.